 Last week on Keeping Up With The Penguins, we looked at some of the best villain downfalls in literature.
-We talked about the satisfaction we find in seeing the bad guys get caught, get punished, and get their karmic comeuppance.
+We talked about the satisfaction we feel when we see the bad guys get caught, get punished, and get their karmic comeuppance.
 This week, I reviewed In Cold Blood by Truman Capote, the true crime novel that launched a thousand true crime sub-genres.
-So, it makes sense that this week I ask the question: why do we read true crime?
+So, it makes sense that this week I ask the (related) question: why do we read true crime?

 Popular opinion might have you believe that true crime started with Capote.
 In reality, he simply popularised a burgeoning style that had been around for centuries.
 One of the earliest examples of (ostensibly) true crime writing was John Reynolds’ The Triumphe of God’s Revenge Against the Crying and Execrable Sinn of Murder.
 It was published in 1621, meaning that there has been a market for true crime for at least four centuries.